turingschool-examples/fitlit-data-generator/README.md

 This repo is used to generate random activity data for a set of random users - think FitBit style of data.

+## How to Use the Script

+1. Install dependencies with `npm install`
+1. Run the main script to generate all data with `node index.js` (the files generated are written to the `output` directory)

 ## Data Model

 **Users**